pythonarcade/arcade/doc/tutorials/shader_inputs/index.rst

 From here we add a very basic shader and draw it to the screen.
 This shader simply sets color and alpha based on the horizontal coordinate of the pixel.

-.. sidebar:: Adding Shaders

 We have to define vertex shader and fragment shader programs.

 * Vertex shaders run on each passed coorninate and can modify it.
 Here we use it only to pass on the coordinate on to the fragment shader
 * Fragment shaders set color for each passed pixel.
 Here we set a fixed color for every pixel and vary alpha based on horizontal position

 We need to pass the shader the pixel coordinates so create an object `quad_fs` to facilitate it.

 .. literalinclude:: basic_shader.py
     :caption: Simple shader